WorkBright Logo

 When should Section 2 be completed?

 You must complete Section 2 within three business days of the employee beginning paid work.
-Even if you hire someone for less than three business days, you still need to complete Form I-9 and Section 2.
+Even if you hire someone for less than three business days, you still need to complete form I-9 and Section 2.

 What is the procedure for Section 2?

-To do this, you need to examine the original, acceptable, and unexpired documentation (or an acceptable receipt for pending documentation) to ensure it is genuine, valid and relates to the employee.
+• Examine the original, acceptable, and unexpired documentation (or an acceptable receipt for pending documentation) to ensure it is genuine, valid and relates to the employee.

-You then complete Section 2 of Form I-9, including the document title, issuing authority, document number, and any expiration date.
-You then sign and date Section 2 to certify that the documents appear genuine, and that the employee is authorized to work.
+• Sign and date Section 2 to certify that the documents appear genuine, and that the employee is authorized to work.

 3. List of acceptable documents

-• List A documents show both identity and employment authorization.
+• List A documents show both identity and employment authorization

-• List B documents show identity only.
+• List B documents show identity only

-• List C documents show employment authorization only.
+• List C documents show employment authorization only

 To fulfill the requirements of Form I-9, employees can choose either: